jfcloutier/karma_system/design_notes/experiencing.md

 ## Representing experiences

-An experience, whether direct or indirect, is represented, depending on its type, either as a property or as a relation.
+An experience, whether objective or synthetic, is represented, depending on its type, either as a property or as a relation.

 A property is expressed as `Property(Object, Value)` where